 Historically stormwater was thought of as a nuisance, creating potential risk to life and property.
 Naturally, the stormwater management approach which evolved focused on draining urban areas as quickly as possible during rainfall events.
 This approach has been very effective in flood mitigation, but unfortunately, equally effective in washing large amounts of stormwater and pollution directly into our natural waterways.

-Declining water quality and ecological health in urban waterways together with recent drought conditions led stormwater managers to review traditional approaches to managing stormwater.
+Declining water quality and ecological health in urban waterways has led stormwater managers to review traditional approaches to managing stormwater.
 The focus stayed on flood mitigation, but grew to include the preservation and restoration of urban waterways as well as the use of stormwater as a resource.

 This review process saw the birth of Water Sensitive Urban Design (WSUD) in Perth during the early 1990s, a new approach to stormwater management which has since spread across Australia, continually evolving along the way.